 Although it can be helpful for many medical issues, it can’t replace the need for an actual visit to the doctor.
 However, it can be particularly useful for patients with chronic illnesses who are unable to travel to a clinic for consultation.
 Patients can discuss home-readings with their doctors using telemedicine.
 For example, patients suffering from allergies can consult with their primary care physicians through video conference.
 Moreover, telemedicine can be used for psychotherapy.

 Telemedicine is the use of technology to communicate with a physician, a nurse, or other medical professional via video.
-Telemedicine provides real-time consultation, remote monitoring, and prescriptions, as well as other medical services.
+Telemedicine provides real-time consultation, remote monitoring, and prescriptions, as well as other medical services for medical device manufacturing.
 In fact, telemedicine is a booming industry with a wide range of benefits for both the patient and healthcare provider.
 So, you may wonder how this technology is used for your care.
 After all, the technology is only as good as the technology behind it.